HewlettPackard/OpenShift-on-SimpliVity/README.md

 where `<clustername>` is the name of your cluster as specified by `group_vars/all/vars.yml:cluster_name`

-The possible options are described later in this document.
+The possible options deployment options are described later in this document.

 # Deployment of the control plane